The Alpenglow 100

 For 100km runners all drop bags must be dropped off a bib pickup at the Best Western Plus, prior to 8pm. *no 100km drop bags will be accepted at the start line.
 No 100km bibs will be present at the start line.
 All 100km runners must check in by 8pm Friday night at race headquarters.

-For 60km runners, your single drop bag must be dropped off by you at the race start line on Sat morning.
+For 60km runners, your single drop bag must be dropped off by you.
+We will accept drop bags during package pickup on Friday at the Best Western and also during package pickup at the race start line on Saturday morning.

 We will have a single clearly marked location (at race HQ for 100km, and at the race start line for 60km) for you to place your individual drop bag(s).
 We will provide duct tape and sharpies for you to clearly label you bag with your full name and your race bib number.
 Please keep drop bags to a reasonable size, usually the size of a shoe box, a shoe bag, a small backpack.
 Typical drop bag supplies would include spare gear / clothing / lube and some food items that you train with that you may not find at the aid stations, such as a specific drink mix or a brand of product that you prefer.